zimop/CarStock/README.md

 # CarStock

+I built this application as a way of learning about C#, and .NET.
+It is a simple Car Dealership administration application that keeps track of cars in that dealership.

+## Stack:

+### Frontend:
+Svelte.js
+SvelteStrap
+Tailwind
+vite.js (builtool)

+## Backend:
+C# (Dotnet framework)
+SQLite
+Dapper

 ## Installing the Application:

 This application relies on C#, so .NET needs to be installed in order for it to run: